ksantosfrost/cse15l-lab-reports/lab3.md

 ```bash
 find ./technical -name ".txt"
 ```
 The -name option allows you to search for files whose name matches a pattern.
-This command looks for all files that end with ".txt> in the ,/technical directory.
+This command looks for all files that end with ".txt" in the ./technical directory.

+Output:
+!{-name](lab3ss/-nameexample.PNG)
 Example 2:
 ```bash
 fin